willdurrant/hackathon2016/README.md

 # hackathon2016
-Repo for the Feb 2016 Hackathon at work
+Repo for the Feb 2016 Hackathon Team 1

 ## Prerequisites